migueltorrescosta/obsidian-notes-old/_notes/Public/Blog setup.md

 - [x]  Copy the Jekyll Garden setup into a personal repo
 - [x]  Setup dependabot / renovate ( use all latest versions )
 - [ ] Setup Broken Link checker
-- [ ] Add this Obsidian Notes into it
+- [x] Add this Obsidian Notes into it
-	- [ ] Add Non-Public notes to gitignore!
+	- [x] Add Non-Public notes to gitignore!
 - [ ] Locally
 	- [ ] Write a script to add the appropriate YAML front matter to the Public posts
+	- [ ] Ensure Maths renders correctly
 	- [ ] Test bundle exec [[Jekyll]] build until you're happy with it.
 	- [ ] Maybe: Write a script to generate the `notes_graph.json` file needed for rendering the local graph.
 - [ ] Check